Reading Time: 7 minutes

 While you will find their hard-to-miss red and white circular logos in almost every second street, it is their 360-degree marketing campaign that has helped them grow and expand rapidly within the last seven years.

 Although they invested in the conventional marketing route by advertising on TV and print, their primary conversions were seen as a direct result of digital campaigns.

-Treebo: In just a span of 4 years Treebo has made a name for itself by combining the best of outdoor digital marketing to create brand awareness to grow your business.
-They capitalized on their bold stance – “Perfect stay or don’t pay” and crafted an entire TVC and outdoor campaign around it.
-This helped them in building a strong brand identity.
+Treebo: In just a span of 4 years, Treebo has made a name for itself by combining the best of outdoor digital marketing to create brand awareness to grow your business.
+They capitalized on their bold stance, “Perfect stay or don’t pay,” and crafted an entire TVC and outdoor campaign around it.
+This helped them build a strong brand identity.

 Besides the conventional marketing strategies, Treebo also focuses on hyper-personalizing the customer experience through email, SMS, push notifications, and exit intent pop-ups.
-It is here how our platform helped Treebo gain the unique advantage.
+It is here that our platform helped Treebo gain a unique advantage.

-Unlike cab aggregator or ecommerce apps that are used frequently, hospitality apps are used only when the customer travels.
+Unlike cab aggregators or e-commerce apps that are used frequently, hospitality apps are used only when the customer travels.
 That’s why hospitality companies have to build customer loyalty right at the acquisition stage to drive repeat business.
 OYO and Treebo have been able to do it with the help of our marketing automation tools.

 Both companies wanted to personalize the customer journey by offering them personalized hotel recommendations based on price ranges, location, etc. They wanted to use SMS, emails, and push notifications after segmenting users on multiple factors such as app usage history, location, demographics, etc. Check the links below for the complete case study: